Are you interested in having a meaningful spiritual walk or practice in your life?

-Yet, you can start right here and now by taking just a few seconds to stop and reflect on yourself, your choices, your life, your environment, and your world.
-If you can hold that space for 17 seconds, then you can change your life.
+Yet, you can start right here and now by taking just a few seconds to stop and reflect on yourself, your choices, your life, your environment, and your world, every day.
+If you can hold that space for 17 seconds, then you can change the projector of your life.

 Your Life Is Your Spiritual Walk

 That is it!
 You don’t need to go to Tibet.
 No need to go on a retreat or a monastery.
 You don’t have to become a monk or do anything external at all.
 Although these things can help you on your journey, you don’t have to do these things to start your spiritual walk.

 Your life, right here and now is your journey.

 The goal is to be a part of something bigger than yourself.
 This is called “transcending the ego.”
 Transcending the ego is the foundation of enlightenment.

-The best way to get to know yourself really well is to live your life, have relationships, explore possibilities, put yourself out there… AND… the key is to do it all consciously rather than randomly or in a reactionary way.
+The best way to get to know yourself well is to live your life, have relationships, explore possibilities, put yourself out there… AND… the key is to do it all consciously rather than randomly or in a reactionary way.